Best Online Master’s Degrees in: Biostatistics

 The course load typically required in biostatistics programs not only gives students a foundational knowledge of biostatistics, but also allows them to receive training in statistical computing, clinical trials, statistical genetics, and observational studies.
 Students can expect to do a lot of number crunching, problem solving, and results interpreting.
 Before completing a graduate degree in this area of study, students might be required to complete a substantial data analysis project, in which the results are presented in a written report or oral presentation.

 Building a Career

 Upon graduating with a master's degree in biostatistics, students will have developed the skills required to design, analyze, and interpret study results in a range of areas including, clinical trials, medical surveys, program evaluations, and observational and epidemiologic studies.
 Graduates can go on to pursue careers within the medical, pharmaceutical, manufacturing, marketing, and insurance industries.
 Possible job titles include biostatistician, statistical programmer, data manager, project manager, clinical research associate, and study coordinator.

 The employment of statisticians, including biostatisticians, is projected to increase by 14% from 2010 to 2020, according to the U.S. Bureau of Labor Statistics.
-Professionals under this title earned a median annual salary of $72,830 in May 2010, with the highest salaries going to those working for the federal government, scientific research and development services, and insurance carriers.
+Professionals under this title earned a median annual salary of $72,830, with the highest salaries going to those working for the federal government, scientific research and development services, and insurance carriers.
 While these projections can give you an idea of your career outlook as a biostatistics major, one must keep in mind that they are not guarantees of employment, as job availability and salary can vary depending on experience, location, education level, and the economy.